The Moon Path Chapter of Covenant of Unitarian Universalist Pagans (CUUPS) will host

 Bring your lawn chairs to sit outside under the stars

 The public is invited to attend the Witches Ball and Samhain Circle which will

 conform to, and celebrate, the Ancient Tradition.

-Coven members, solitaries, the experienced, the seekers, and the curious are
+Coven members, solitaries, the experienced, the seekers, and the curious are all welcome.

 Perhaps it's time to come out of the broom closet?

 Visit the CUUPS Moon Path Chapter website for details on pagan activities.

 This year the Cross Quarter is on November 6th when the Sun reaches 15 degrees Scorpio,

 but it is always celebrated on October 31/November 1.